Michael Backman Ltd - Home

 length: 24cm, weight: 178g

-This Tibetan prayer wheel comprises a 'wheel' with a hammered sheet silver top, underside and handle mounts; an ivory casing for the mantra parchment; the
+This Tibetan prayer wheel comprises a 'wheel' with a hammered sheet silver top, underside and handle mounts; a casing for the mantra parchment; the coiled

 The domed top cover of the wheel is surmounted by a silver lotus-bud finial.